-This new exhibition chronicles Jarman’s engagement with both art and society by exploring a selection of his paintings, films and literature output.
-In addition to the gallery itself, fellow Manchester art institution HOME will be screening a carefully curated season of films to accompany the exhibition, with an excerpt of a new film – Leaving Time by filmmaker Mark Jordan – available to view on the Manchester Art Gallery website as an early taster for 2021 showcase.
+This extensive new retrospective chronicles Jarman’s engagement with both art and society by exploring a selection of his paintings, films and literature output.
+Marking 26 years since his death, Protest! aims to cover all areas of Jarman’s life and work, with a particular focus on his collaborations with young filmmaking and acting talent, including Tilda Swinton, Sean Bean and bands like The Smiths and Pet Shop Boys.
+In addition to the gallery itself, fellow Manchester art institution HOME will be screening a carefully curated season of films to accompany the exhibition, featuring original super-8s, to 1993 feature Blue.

 - A. James Simpkin